MerginMaps/docs/src/howto/project/features.md

 <p><strong>Notes:</strong>[% "notes" %]</p>
 ```

 If the map tip does not contain any special marker, it is assumed that the map tip is HTML content.
-Only a limited subset of HTML is supported - see https://doc.qt.io/qt-5/richtext-html-subset.html
+Only a limited subset of HTML is supported - see [Qt richtext-html-subset](https://doc.qt.io/qt-5/richtext-html-subset.html)

 Example of the preview panel in Input and QGIS tooltip set up can be seen below: